trntv/apis-list/apis/the-report-of-the-week/the-report-of-the-week.md

 **URI**: N/A - [Add ➕](https://github.com/apis-list/apis-list/edit/main/apis-list.yaml)
 **Version**: N/A - [Add ➕](https://github.com/apis-list/apis-list/edit/main/apis-list.yaml)

-## 🆓 Is The Report of the Week free?
+## 🆓 Is "The Report of the Week" free?
  Unknown/No

 ## 💬 The Report of the Week Discussion: